misteralvis/simple-twitch-chatbot/README.md

 ### 1. Create a Project Directory

-Open a terminal and create a new directory for your project, then navigate into it:
+Open a terminal and create a new directory for your project, then navigate into it.
+Or, clone this repo, and start there.

 ### 2. Initialize Node Project